Codeinwp/adblock-notify-by-bweb/README.txt

 = 1.9 =
 * Tested on WP 4.5 with success!
-* The temp folder has now a randomly generated name since Adblock softwares just blacklisted it.
+* The temp folder has now a randomly generated name since Ad Blocker softwares just blacklisted it.
 * themeisle added as plugin author

 = 1.8.3 =